Hello World in Rust

 Multiple Sensors

-The #[key] field allows tracking multiple instances:
+The @key field in your IDL allows tracking multiple instances:

 for sensor_id in [1, 2, 3] {